Atriva-AI-Community/.github/profile/README.md

 ---

+## License

+This repository is licensed under the [Apache License 2.0](./LICENSE).

+All content in this repository — including code, documentation, and files under `.github/` and `community/` — is released under this license unless stated otherwise.

+---

 ## 💬 Join the Mission
 **Atriva AI Community** is where ideas meet implementation.
 Let’s make AI products more **accessible, practical, and open** for everyone.